P-371/ASDML.NET.Legacy/SPEC.md

 ⚠️ This repo is WIP and subject to changes

+The examples are written in a hybrid C#-JavaScript-like language.
+All members are public.

 ## Keywords and primitive literals ##

 ### The `@` character ###